exercism/go/exercises/robot-simulator/README.md

 - Say a robot starts at {7, 3} facing north.
 Then running this stream of instructions should leave it at {9, 4} facing west.

+## Coding the solution

+Look for a stub file having the name robot_simulator.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.